LAND ACKNOWLEDGMENT

 We encourage readers of The Bellwether Review to honor the journal’s connection to the history of the land upon which it is produced by supporting and promoting organizations that are working to cultivate and honor contemporary Indigenous cultures in a variety of ways, such as PCC’s Native Nations Club, Confederated Tribes of Grand Ronde, Confederated Tribes of Siletz Indians, The NAYA Family Center, Salmon Nation, and the First Nations’ Native Language Immersion Initiative.

-Learn more about the Kalapuyan people by exploring Kalapuyan Tribal History, Pacific University’s Indigenous History of Oregon, and the Five Oaks Museum’s online exhibition, This IS Kalapuyan Land
+Learn more about the Kalapuya people by exploring Kalapuyan Tribal History, Pacific University’s Indigenous History of Oregon, and the Five Oaks Museum’s online exhibition, This IS Kalapuyan Land.

 The Bellwether Review editorial team would like to thank PCC Native Nations Club Coordinator Karry Kelley (Yahooskin/Modoc) and Dr. Blake Hausman (Cherokee Nation), PCC faculty in English and Native American Studies, for advising us on crafting this acknowledgment.